Why Do I Have No Hot Water?

 5. The water heater’s capacity is too small.

 If you own a storage tank water heater, sometimes a couple of showers in a row can use up most of the hot water stored in the tank.
-Then, when it’s time for the next person to shower, they’ll run out of stored hot water partway through.
+Then, when it’s time for the next person to shower, they’ll run out of stored hot water partway through and then they'll experience water not getting hot.
 You have some options:

 - Wait longer before showering so the hot water can “fill up” again.